atlehjelmseth/semester-project1-csm/README.md

 ## Description

-This is a webshop for winter jackets.
-This contains

-- A API-list of jackets
-- A shopping cart function
+A webpage for a science museum that contains:

+- Landing page
+- Explore page
+- Events page
-- Contact form
+- Visit Page
+- Get involved page

 ## Built With